-There are facilities for big and small conferences, swimming pool and a Gym.
+There are facilities for big and small conferences, a swimming pool and a Gym.

-Staying at this luxury hotel in Lucknow is like living a quintessentially Lucknow life, be it in its décor, or its food or its world-famous Tehzeeb or etiquettes.
+Staying at this luxury hotel in Lucknow is like living a quintessentially Lucknow life, be it in its décor, its food, or its world-famous Tehzeeb or etiquettes.